polterguy/phosphorusfive/plugins/extras/p5.mime/README.md

 Notice, _do not_ mark your multipart as "multipart:encrypted" or "multipart:signed", since the encryption/signing process automatically wraps
 your entire message into another wrapping "multipart:encrypted/signed" MIME entity.
 To see this in action, run the following code through your
-System42's Executor, and see how your single "text:plain" entity, is wrapped inside an outer "multipart:signed" entity.
+System42's Executor, and see how your single "text:plain" entity, is wrapped inside an outer "multipart/signed" entity.

 ```
 p5.mime.create